A guide to common dog food allergies and how you can help your dog

 Q: What is the best dog food for dogs with allergies?

-Many dogs can develop a food allergy and it is our job as a responsible pet owner to establish the allergen and remove it from the diet as well as treat the symptoms displayed by our dogs.
-We owe it to them to get the best care possible and so always advocate you visiting your vet if you think your dog has an allergy or any health issue and to never relying solely on information you find online when concerning your pets’ health.
+Many dogs can develop a food allergy and it is our job as responsible pet owners to establish the allergen and remove it from the diet as well as treat the symptoms displayed by our dogs.
+We owe it to our beloved canine companions to give them best care possible and so for this reason I always advocate you visiting your vet if you think your dog has an allergy or any health issue and to never relying solely on information you find online when concerning your pets’ health.
 Information online can be another arrow in your quiver of knowledge, and we never stop learning but it should never substitute the proper attention of your veterinary surgeon under any circumstances.